I originally posted this on March 15, 2011.

 I was riding in a car in Las Vegas when a friend called me and said "did you hear about Thommie?"

-I held my breath in silence as long as I could.
+I held my breath in silence.
 I didn't want to know.
-Perhaps if I stopped breathing it wouldn't be true.

 Several heart beats went by.

 I'm dramatic - surely I'm wrong.
 Please let me be wrong.

 I wasn't.
 My friend on the other end of the call was sad and silent.
 But, the news had come.

 But never forgotten.
 I remember Thommie's birthday every year.
 March 15th - the Ides of March.
 From Julius Caesar - "beware the Ides of March."
 Beware indeed.
 He used his own birthday onstage in A Chorus Line as "Bobby" or "Robert Charles Joseph Henry Mills, III" as his introduction went.
 Just so dang funny.

 I would play his role in A Chorus Line several times, and I always thought of Thommie when I did.
 Near the end of his character's monologue, he had a line that said, "I just wanted to see if anyone would notice me."